 - Save your resume as a PDF file—this will preserve the formatting.

 - Use a simple resume template—it will nicely capture and highlight all the necessary information.

-2. Write a Compelling Resume Summary or Objective
+2. Write a Compelling Supply Chain Manager Resume Objective or Summary

 - Start your profile summary with a strong adjective, like: detail-oriented, goal-driven, passionate, ambitious, etc.

-- Then put in the years of experience that you have, so: 4+ years of experience, 5+ years of experience, and so on.
+- Put in the years of experience that you have, so: 4+ years of experience, 5+ years of experience, and so on.

-- Now mention what your previous responsibilities were, for example: project planning, managing logistics, purchasing materials.
+- Mention what your previous responsibilities were, for example: project planning, managing logistics, purchasing materials.

 - End with 2-3 of your proudest accomplishments.
 Put them in numbers.